Advocacy Center

 Join the Movement & Strengthen the Voice of Occupational Therapy

 Together, we can create lasting change.
-ConnOTA is committed to advocating at the national, federal, & state levels to protect & advance the profession, ensuring your practice thrives.
+ConnOTA is committed to advocating at the state and federal levels to protect & advance the profession, ensuring your practice thrives.
 Join our advocacy efforts & be the driving force in strengthening occupational therapy across Connecticut.

 Jump to a section